blackbaud/stache1/guide/index.md

 > TO DO: Add API Fundamentals and incorporate link above

+## Architectural Style
+The {{ site.productname }} API is organized around REST.
+Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
+We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients, and we support cross-origin resource sharing to allow you to interact securely with our API from a client-side web application (though you should remember that you should never expose your secret API key in any public website's client-side code).
+JSON will be returned in all responses from the API, including errors.

+> TO DO: We need to determine if we support cross-origin resource sharing (CORS).
+>
+> TO DO:  Verify the format of the data returned in responses from the API.
+JSON only?

 ## Web API Authorization

 This guide shows you how to get a user’s authorization to access private {{ site.productname }} data through the {{ site.productname }} API.
-OAuth 2.0 is an authorization framework commonly used to grant client applications limited access to a {{ site.productname }} user's resources without exposing the users credentials to the client application.
-Some requests to the {{ site.productname }} require authorization; that is, the user of a client application must have granted permission for an client application to access the requested {{ site.productname }} data.
+OAuth 2.0 is an authorization framework commonly used to grant client applications limited access to a  user's resources without exposing the users credentials to the client application.
+Some requests to the {{ site.productname }} API require authorization; that is, the user of a client application must have granted permission for an client application to access the requested {{ site.productname }} data.
 To prove that the user has granted permission, the request header sent by the client application must include a valid OAuth 2.0 access token.
 An access token is a string representing an authorization issued to the client application by Blackbaud.
 The access token is used in OAuth to provide limited access to protected resources.
 The access token is passed to subsequent API calls to do things such as searching for a constituent or adding a constituent.

+<p class="alert alert-info">All communication with Blackbaud servers be over SSL (https://) </p>

+>  TO DO:  Must all communication with Blackbaud servers be over SSL (https://).

 ### Sign up and get your keys
 As the first step towards authorization, you will need to sign up within our developer portal and subscribe to the appropriate API product.
 This  will give you your primary and secondary API keys to use in the authorization flow.
+You can manage your API keys from your account within the {{ site.devportalname }}.
 It will also provide access to analytics for your subscription.
 See the <a href="{{ '/tutorials/getting-started/' | prepend: site.baseurl }}" > Getting Started</a> tutorial for help on signing up and obtaining your keys.

 > To do:  Verify which keys  (primary and/or secondary API key) are used as the public API key and secret API key.

+> What does an API key represent?
+Does it represent a specific client app's subscription to an API product?
+Or, does it represent a client app developer's subscription to an API product?

+<p class="alert alert-info">It is important to keep the secret API key secure.
+You should never expose the secret API key in your code.
+You should take special care to never store the secret API key on the client, such as a native mobile or browser-based apps.</p>

 ![Ipsum Image][ipsum-image-00]